knpuniversity/symfony4/sfcasts/uploads/flysystem-imagine-bundle.md

 Next: we can generate public URLs to thumbnailed files or the original files.
 But, what if you need to force all the URLs to include the domain name?
-This is something you don't think about until you need to generate a PDF or send an email from a console command of worker.
+This is something you don't think about until you need to generate a PDF or send an email from a console command or worker.
 Then... it can be a nightmare.
 Let's add this to our asset system in a way that we love.